muriloacs/Middleware/README.md

 #### Abstract Service Factory

-If you not wanna declare the middlewares on service manager config key, you can use the abstract service factory provide by us.
+If you not wanna declare the middlewares on service manager config key, you can use the abstract service factory provided by us.

 1. Define your middleware class, you need implement the `Middleware\MiddlewareInterface`.
     ```php